Shpigford/plylst/README.md

 ### Spotify
-You'll need a free Developer account and create your own app, which is free: https://developer.spotify.com

-Make sure to set the Redirect URI to `http://localhost:5000/users/auth/spotify/callback`
+You'll need a free Developer account and create your own app, which is free: https://developer.spotify.com go into your dashboard , select your app, clicking on "Edit Settings" and add the Redirect URI to `http://localhost:5000/users/auth/spotify/callback`

 These will get you the necessary keys for the app to fully function.